joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 The worker library streams job output through an `io.ReadCloser`.
 The server will indicate the end of the stream, if the job has completed, with the `io.EOF` error.
 The client may, at any time, close the stream to indicate that it is disconnecting.
 The client must always close the stream when it no longer needs it to prevent memory leaks.

+Internally, the library will maintain a buffer containing the job output.
+The job itself will be configured to use this buffer for `stdout` and `stderr` and the `Write()` method will be goroutine safe.
+When a client calls `JobOutput()` the library will create a new `io.Reader` that independently, and with goroutine safety, reads through to the end of the output buffer.
+If the job has already completed at this time, `io.EOF` will be returned.
+If not, subsequent calls to `Read()` will block until there is either more output to return or the job ends in which case `io.EOF` is returned.

 ##### Identifiers

 JobID is an opaque identifier that is internally mapped to the pid of the process in the host namespace.
 Since pid is not guaranteed to be unique, nothing internal to the library will be keyed off of the pid.
 The pid is still required, though, in order to signal the process to stop, for example.
 The `go.jetify.com/typeid` library is used to generate job ids.